-Micro mining is a type of cryptocurrency mining where usually large quantities of small and low computing power devices execute the mining work.
+Micro mining is a type of cryptocurrency mining where large quantities of small, and low computing power, devices perform the mining work.

 The idea stemmed from concepts related to IoT (Internet of Things).